hackclub/hackclub/workshops/pyTelegramWorkshop/README.md

 ![Mahdi-electroBoom-image-the-rectifier](https://cloud-cwg1brm1x.vercel.app/0picture24.jpg)

-While our code works marvellously, we still have a major problem to fix before we move on to making this a part of something big.
+While our code works marvelously, we still have a major problem to fix before we move on to making this a part of something big.

 ### Issuing Read Receipts to Telegram